EEOB-Macroevolution/Practicals/Fitting_Evol_Models/readme.md

-## Tutorial_Skeleton

 ###Contents
-This file contains the contents for the Tutorial_Skeleton
+This file contains the contents for the Fitting Evolutionary models

 You will find the tutorial labeled Tutorial_Skeleton.html here.